DLR-SC/F2x/doc/src/index.rst

 =============================

 **F2x** is a Python tool that allows you to take your Fortran code and make it accessible from other languages.
-Compared to it's main competitor `f2py <https://f2py.org>`_ it comes with two important differences:
+Compared to the popular tool `f2py <https://f2py.org>`_ it comes with two important differences:

 - A superior Fortran parser based on the work by the `OpenFortranParser <https://openfortranparser.github.com>`_
 - A very flexible code generation backend that uses `Jinja2 templates <https://jinja.pocoo.net>`_